alexandreborges/malwoverview/README.md

       See GNU Public License on <http://www.gnu.org/licenses/>.

-# Current Version: 1.4.5.2
+# Current Version: 1.5.0

-## Important aspect:  Malwoverview does NOT submit samples to VT.
+## Important aspect:  Malwoverview does NOT submit samples to VT by default.
 It submits only hashes, so respecting Non-Disclosure Agreements (NDAs).
+Nonetheless, if you use the "-V" (upcase), so Malwoverview SUBMIT your sample to Virus Total.

 # ABOUT